jarodlam/cookbook/content/recipes/sambal-ikan-bilis.md

   * Turmeric
   * Belacan
   * Chilli powder
-* Assam concentrate
+* Tamarind paste
 * Sugar
-* Ikan bilis
+* Ikan bilis, washed and rinsed to remove salt

 ## Method
-1. Fry ikan bilis in oil until crisp.
+1. Fry ikan bilis in oil on low heat until crisp.
 2. Grind rempah ingredients in lots of oil until oil floats to the side.
 Should be red.
-3. Add a bit of assam and water.
+3. Add a bit of tamarind paste and water.
 Add sugar to taste.
 4. Add fried ikan bilis.
 Should have just enough sambal to coat ikan bilis.